 Regardless, the argument begs the question, because if unborn children are, in fact, human beings, they should be protected by law regardless of whether or not people adhere to that law, or are harmed in the course of violating that law.
 We don’t make child abuse safe for the parent, just because the law against child abuse lacks 100% effectiveness or because parents are sometimes harmed while abusing their child.
 (And if you object to the analogy, that’s fine – it just puts us right back to the crux of the issue: what is the unborn if not a human being?)
 The law is not only an instrument for punishment; it is also instructive about the values of the culture that enacts it.
 Lax abortion law encourages incorrect thinking about the humanity of the unborn.

 The argument about the best way to decrease abortion being to increase contraceptive usage gets a mixed response.
 Yes, if every sexual encounter that was not intended to create a child were consistently accompanied by very effective contraception, then, yes, the birth rate would be lower.
 What made me laugh is that the condom, which Planned Parenthood fights to have distributed for free in every high school in America, is identified in the article as having “a high failure rate.”
 The author argues that making birth control accessible and available would do the trick.
 But we are talking primarily about young people, many of whom cannot remember to bring a pencil to class.
 Birth control has been widely available for decades in the United States and our abortion numbers have barely budged.
 This is just empirically untrue.
-Some have pointed to a USA Today article touting the virtues of free contraceptives, but they admit that one of the most effective devices is the IUD — which is not a contraceptive (it does not stop conception), but an aborifacient.
+Some have pointed to a USA Today article touting the virtues of free contraceptives, but they admit that one of the most effective devices is the IUD — which is not always a contraceptive (it does not stop always stop conception), but sometimes an aborifacient.
 The other recommended method is a chemical implant.
 For example, Norplant does work as a contraceptive, sometimes.
 But ovulation occurs in about 1/3rd of cycles, and one of the mechanisms of Norplant is to create an inhospitable uterine lining.
 So in some cases, Norplant works as an abortifacient.
 Of course, neither method stops sexually transmitted diseases.

 Additionally, many pro-life groups are not opposed to contraception, but to abortifacients masquerading as contraception.
-The IUD and some forms of the pill do not prevent conception.
+Some IUDs and some forms of the pill do not prevent conception.
 They are merely early forms of abortion.
 Where we get into trouble is with the redefinition concerning words such as “pregnant.”
 If you begin with the argument that human life begins at conception (an argument that Planned Parenthood used to make before they got into the business of abortion – I have both a photocopy of an old brochure as well as an original publication, both of which say so), then any method of birth control that is not a barrier method or some form that always prevents ovulation is an abortifacient.

 Because most pro-life people are Christians, what they oppose is not contraception, but sex outside of marriage.
 The idea is not to control women’s sex lives, but for people to control their sex lives regardless of gender.
 The arguments for doing so are well documented and I will not rehash all of them here.